Advertiser Disclosure

 Frequently Asked Questions About Solar in Anderson, IN

 A solar photovoltaic (PV) array can generate power to run any electric appliance or system in your home.
-A more specific example is installing a solar heating system for your water.
+If you don't want to use solar power for your entire home, you can install a solar water heating system.

-It depends on your location and the kind of panels you plan to use.
+It depends on your home's location and the kind of panels you plan to use.
 Since there's a moderate amount of snowfall in Anderson, your best time to install solar panels is in the spring and fall.

-Solar energy can be more efficient than other forms of renewable energy.
+Solar panels can be more efficient than other forms of renewable energy.
 Their maintenance costs are low and today's systems can generate and manage energy under more conditions.

 Other Anderson, IN Home Services